← All Conditions

 Endoscopic Thoracic Sympathectomy?

 Primary hyperhidrosis is caused by overactivity of the sympathetic nervous system.
-Endoscopic thoracic sympathectomy (ETS) is a minimally invasive keyhole procedure that interrupts the relevant segment of the sympathetic chain through a single small incision in the armpit, performed under general anaesthesia.
+Endoscopic thoracic sympathectomy (ETS) is a minimally invasive keyhole procedure that interrupts the relevant segment of the sympathetic chain through a single small incision on each side of the chest, performed under general anaesthesia.

 ETS is most effective for palmar (hand) and facial hyperhidrosis, with published success rates above 95%.
-The effect is typically immediate — patients wake from surgery with dry hands for the first time in their adult lives.
+The effect is typically immediate — patients wake from surgery with dry hands for the first time.
+Surgery is considered after non-surgical treatments, including antiperspirants, iontophoresis, and Botox injections, have been tried and found insufficient.

 The main side effect to discuss is compensatory sweating — increased sweating elsewhere on the body, most commonly the trunk.
-This is mild and acceptable in the majority of patients, though it can be more significant in some.
+This is mild and acceptable in the majority of patients.
 All aspects of the procedure, including risks and realistic expectations, are discussed fully at consultation before any decision is made.

 Book a Consultation →